 Where to Find Emergency Response: Liberty County Updates

 Follow official ER:LC patch news on PRC Discord, X, YouTube, and DevForum.
-Learn what sources to trust and why there is no public developer Trello.
+Recap the 2026 season so far—Private Server API V2, spring hospital changes, Police Week, and the summer roadmap—and learn why there is no public developer Trello.

 Why Updates Matter in ER:LC